Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Conclusion

 \section{Conclusion}

 Self-supervised FGVC is an emerging topic.
 In this paper, we propose a simple, straight-forward but effective method \textbf{C}ross-level \textbf{M}ulti-instance \textbf{D}istillation (CMD).
 It uses the multiple instance formulation to model the relation between image patches and fine-grained semantics.
 Both intra-level and inter-level multi-instance distillation are proposed to learn the informative patches that relate to the fine-grained semantics.
-Extensive experiments on three publicly available FGVC benchmarks show it significantly outperforms the state-of-the-art SSL methods and the contemporary self-supervised FGVC method LCR.
+Extensive experiments on three publicly available FGVC benchmarks show it significantly outperforms the state-of-the-art SSL and self-supervised FGVC methods.

-The proposed CMD has the potential for large-scale pre-training on huge amount of unlabeled fine-grained images.
-In the future, we would like to explore its representation ability on other fine-grained visual tasks.
+The proposed CMD has the potential for large-scale pre-training on huge amount of unlabeled fine-grained images, but also has some limitation.
+Firstly, the proposed CMD is based on the assumption that the fine-grained patterns rest in several key instances.
+In some extreme noisy or adverse conditions when the key instance is corrupted, the self-supervised representation learned by CMD can be degraded.
+Secondly, the relation between bag and instance is computed by mean pooling based aggregation function, which does not consider the individual contribution of each instance.

-The pseudo code of the proposed CMD is given in Algorithm~\ref{proposedalgo}.
-The four learning objective functions for both inter-level and intra-level multi-instance distillation are easy to be implemented and integrated into the existing Self Distillation with No Labels (DINO) pipelines, \eg, DINO\cite{caron2021emerging}, EsViT \cite{li2021efficient}.
+Our future work is three-fold.
+First, we will improve the robustness on more challenging scenarios, where the key instances may be degraded by adverse conditions such as noise, low-light and conclusion.
+Secondly, we will improve the learning scheme so as to weight the contribution of each instance in determining the fine-grained bag representation.
+Thirdly, we will investigate the generalization ability to other semi- and weakly- supervised learning pipelines.